SoftwarePunt/superoffice-webapi-php-sdk/README.md

 ```

 ## Tenant status check
-You can perform a [tenant status check](https://community.superoffice.com/en/developer/create-apps/how-to/develop/check-tenant-status/) to verify whether a customer's online environment is available or not.
+You can perform a [tenant status check](https://community.superoffice.com/en/developer/create-apps/how-to/develop/check-tenant-status/) to retrieve information about the customer's environment.
+You can use this to determine whether the environment is available or not, and get a load-balanced target URL for your API requests.

-> Each tenant has a status page where you can check its state to ensure your application remains stable and responds accordingly.
+> "Each tenant has a status page where you can check its state to ensure your application remains stable and responds accordingly."

 ```php
 <?php